All Episodes

 What an insane thing to bring into your country.

-Like just don't believe you.
+I just don't believe you.

 Yeah, I don't believe you.

-Which is these are two warring religions, but actually the real religion is diversity is our strength, whatever you call that religion that we're all living under.
+These are two warring religions, but actually the real religion is diversity is our strength.

 So you have to go and you have to utter the mantras at the scene.

-Otherwise, it's not diversity in the first place, and so with diversity comes division.
+Otherwise, it's not diversity in the first place.

-So it's been eight eighty years importing division.
+So it's 80 years importing division.

-You sound to me just like an enemy of national renewal it's like Starmer's in the room with us now.
+You sound to me just like an NMR of national renewal.

-Um and then obviously this happened to coincide with the Palestine protests that was going on uh down in London at the time, and as they often do, that got quite violent.
+And then obviously this happened to coincide with the Palestine protests that was going on down in London at the time.

-I believe 40 people were arrested uh from this protest, bearing in mind that um you know they just got half a million to a million out for Tommy, and that ended up being nine arrested, right?
+I believe 40 people were arrested from this protest, bearing in mind that, you know, they just got half a million to a million out for Tommy.

-But the thing is as well, right?
+But the thing is, as well, right?

-Every part of the state has just mobilized to get to the bottom of this as quickly as possible.
+Because obviously this has taken place in a synagogue of, and because Jews are a minority, every part of the state has just mobilized to get to the bottom of this as quickly as possible.

 There was no secrecy about the name of the attacker.